school year

 Independent Research (application only)

 The Independent Research program is a guided scientific research course where high school students design and conduct their own experiments.
 To complete a project, participants in this program need to be self-motivated and willing to work both in and out of class.
 The course culminates with presentations at the Northwest Science EXPO.
 Students typically work in the labs sometime between 2:30 and 5:30 pm on Mondays or Thursdays from September through April.
 We ask that students commit to at least one and a half hours of lab time each week.
 As students get closer to presenting their research at the science fair, time commitments may increase.
-The first meeting will be on September 25th from 4 - 5:30.
+The first meeting for Independent Research students will be Monday, September 22 from 4:00 pm - 5:30 pm.

 To schedule an interview or learn more please contact us at bss@bendsciencestation.org or 541-330-0433.